vuralevren/altogic-auth-react/README.md

 ```

 ### Login Page
 In this page, we will show a form to log in with email and password.
 We will use Altogic's altogic.auth.signInWithEmail() function to log in.
+We will save session and user infos to state and storage if signInWithEmail function return success.
+Then user will be redirected to profile page.

 Replacing pages/sign-in.js with the following code:
 ```javascript